FuelLabs/fuel-indexer/docs/src/reference-guide/components/assets/module.md

 You can implement the logic for handling events and saving data to the database in your `lib.rs` file in the `src` folder.

 Here, you can define which functions handle different events based on the function parameters.
-If you add a function parameter of a certain type, the function will handle all blocks, transactions, or transaction receipts that contain match type.
+If you add a function parameter of a certain type, the function will handle all blocks, transactions, or transaction receipts that contain a matching type.

 We can look at the function below as an example: